Hertford, Luton and Dunstable Railway: Formation of the Hertford, Luton and Dunstable Railway

-The Amalgamation Bill obtained the Royal Assent on 28 June 1858, with combined capital of £185,000; it was to be called the Hertford, Luton and Dunstable Railway company.
+The Hertford, Luton and Dunstable Railway Act 1858 (21 & 22 Vict. c. lxxiv), which authorised the amalgamation of the Hertford and Welwyn Junction Railway and the Luton, Dunstable, and Welwyn Junction Railway, obtained royal assent on 28 June 1858, with combined capital of £185,000; the resulting company was to be called the Hertford, Luton and Dunstable Railway Company.
 Six months notice was given to the ECR to terminate the working agreement on the Hertford line.
 The Hertford line was already in operation, having opened to goods traffic on 28 February 1858 (a Sunday) and a passenger service on Monday 1 March 1858.

-The Luton to Dunstable section was making better progress than before, and on 18 March 1858, Col Yolland of the Board of Trade visited for the inspection prior to passenger operation.
+The Luton to Dunstable section was making better progress than before, and on 18 March 1858, Col. Yolland of the Board of Trade visited for the inspection prior to passenger operation.
 He refused the approval, as there was no turntable at Leighton; there was a policy of forbidding tender engines from running tender first in main traffic.
 Yolland visited again a month later and this time, the Company undertook not to use tender engines and Yolland passed the line as fit for passenger operation.